DCC-EX/dcc-ex.github.io/docs/reference/hardware/wifi-boards/esp-01.rst

       :depth: 1
       :local:

 This is the board that started it all.
-It fueled the WiFi revolution in small devices.
+It fuelled the WiFi revolution in small devices.
 In fact, this little board is actually a microcontroller that is more powerful than the Arduino Uno!
 The difference between the 01 and the 01S is primarily that there is more memory on the 01-"S".
 Since the 01 version has been retired, any new board you get should be the 01s, but either will work.

 .. figure:: /_static/images/assembly/esp-01s_2.png
    :alt: ESP-01s